The United States of Disunion?

 This is a sobering reality.
 But if that reality is recognized and acknowledged, it can then be dealt with.

 During President Biden’s State of the Union address, there was a glimmer of hope that that this recognition may be starting to occur.
 There was not only a standing ovation at the end of Biden’s address.
 There were also several instances throughout his speech when most Democrats and Republicans stood and clapped together.
-Indeed, as Michael Shearer notes in his piece, “The largest standing ovation came when he forcefully rejected the demands from some liberal Democrats to ‘defund the police.”
+Indeed, as Michael Shearer notes in his New York Times piece, “The largest standing ovation came when he forcefully rejected the demands from some liberal Democrats to ‘defund the police.”

 Another glimmer comes from Republicans such as Mitch McConnell and Mitt Romney in the Senate, who have spoken out in a bipartisan manner on issues such as January 6, white nationalism, and antisemitism.
 And Kevin McCarthy, the House Minority Leader, has spoken out against the extremist behavior of Representatives Greene and Gosar and their participation in the “America First” white separatist conference.